NYC Christmas 2016

 Every Christmas, New York City is tree-mendous!
 There are many reasons why, beginning with the Christmas Tree at Rockefeller Center — the most recognizable symbol of the holidays in the Big Apple.

 Christmas in New York City is TREE-mendous.
+The Rockefeller Center Christmas tree.
 Image credit: Curbed Flickr Pool/gigi_nyc.

-The breathtaking 94-foot tall Norway spruce Christmas tree uses over 50,000 multi-colored LED lights and topped with a Swarovski star to make the tree “Twinkle Twinkle.”
-It took a few weeks to spruce up the holiday bush.
-The tree will stay on display until January 7th, 2017.
+The breathtaking 94-foot Norway spruce Christmas tree uses over 50,000 multi-colored LED lights and is topped with a Swarovski star to make it “Twinkle Twinkle.”
+It took a few weeks to spruce up the holiday bush, which will stay on display until January 7, 2017.

 Christmas in New York City is TREE-mendous.
 2016 Dolce & Gabbana Holiday Windows.